sagemath/trac_to_gh/Issue 2190.md

 # Issue 2190: implement a ZZ-module saturation algorithm: this is the key thing needed to compute kernels over ZZ, etc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2190

 Original creator: was